checkly/theheadless.dev/CONTRIBUTING.md

 The maintainer reserve the right to not merge your PR if we find it does not meet the standards we like to set for the community.
 We will work with you, provide feedback and learn together: but we still might not merge.

+## Contribution- & local development workflow

+1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
+2. Create a new branch `git checkout -b MY_BRANCH_NAME`
+3. Install the dependencies: `npm install`
+5. Run `npm run dev` to build and watch for code changes
+6. Pull requests should be made against `master`.